River Cole, Wiltshire: Course

-The river rises in Swindon, west of the town centre in the Walcot area.
+The river rises in Swindon, east of the town centre in the Walcot area.
 Much of its upper course has been culverted and built over; it can be seen east of the Greenbridge retail park, which it flows through in a northeasterly direction.
 From there it is culverted, across to Slade Drive where it turns southeast for about three quarters of a mile.
 At the Piccadilly roundabout it turns abruptly east and skirts the Coleview Estate.
 It flows east past Covingham and under Merlin Way, through a flood marsh and out under the A419 road.
 It runs to the east of the town through Stratton St Margaret, South Marston and Coleshill, Oxfordshire.
 It joins the Thames near Lechlade from the southern bank near the A417 bridge on the reach above Buscot Lock.
 The river flows in part through National Trust land, with many mills adjacent to the river that have altered it by straightening and pollution.